pstat197/Group-8-Final-Vignette-/README.md

 # Instructions

 Clone the repository or download it as a ZIP file.
 Once it is on your local machine, simply click on `vignette.html` to view the vignette in your web browser.
+To run the code in `vignette.Rmd` and `scripts/vignette-script.R`, click on `vignette-clustering-methods.Rproj` beforehand to set the working directory.

 # References